LukeMS/keltor/rst/index.rst

 Hill and Mountain, Cold Locations
 **********************************

-This random encounter table should be used for travel within the northern mountains of the Middle Lands.
+This random encounter table should be used for travel within the northern mountains of the `Middle Lands`_.

 The encounter chance for this area is 1 in 4 and should be checked once a day.